 You’re The Best Around

 In any teen drama, just like most teenagers’ real lives, music is integral.
-Just the opening bars of Bananarama’s ‘Cruel Summer’ can take me right back to my own school days but equally, Daniel’s first day at his new school.
+Just the opening bars of Bananarama’s ‘Cruel Summer’ can take me right back to my own school days but equally, it makes me think of Daniel’s first day at his new school in 1984.

 While some films deploy music like a blunt instrument to force the viewer to feel nostalgia, Cobra Kai’s use of a well placed tuned is a far subtler affair.
 Take the aforementioned ‘Cruel Summer’ – it crops up again in the final episode of Cobra Kai’s second season as the kids are all returning to school after the summer holidays.
 Similarly, Broken Edge’s ‘No Shelter’ was originally used when Johnny and his gang pursued Daniel from the Halloween ball and appeared during a similar chase scene in Cobra Kai.